EGR314-S-2026-30/EGR314-S-2026-305.github.io/docs/02-Concept-Design/Design.md

 title: Concept Generation and Design Ideation
 ---

-## Exploration Rover with Sampling Arm

-## Learning About Exploration Devices

 ## Goal of the Exploration Device
 The goal of this exploration device is to immerse users in the process of remote scientific exploration by allowing them to operate a mobile rover equipped with a robotic sampling arm.
 The device simulates real-world exploration scenarios in which direct human interaction is not possible, such as planetary exploration, hazardous material sampling, or environmental monitoring in extreme conditions.
 Through hands-on interaction, users learn how scientists and engineers gather data, make decisions with limited feedback, and adapt to constraints imposed by remote systems.